cmu-lib/shakespeare_vr/_pages/downloads.md

 * Raw video capture from each camera: <https://doi.org/10.1184/R1/9788294>
 * Final edited videos for each scene: <https://doi.org/10.1184/R1/9788318>
-* Still images taken during filming days and others used in the final videos: <https://doi.org/10.1184/R1/9788303>
+* Photographs taken during filming days, and other 2D assets used in the final videos: <https://doi.org/10.1184/R1/9788303>